New device improves mobility among seniors through arm movement

 “This could help older adults walk more confidently and safely, lowering their risk of falls and helping them stay independent — not just in Maine, but anywhere aging populations are growing,” said Khiyara, who is studying mechanical engineering with a concentration in biomechanics and biorobotics.

 The research team tested their device through a study involving 20 participants between the ages of 65 and 92, with an average age of 73.
-When the device vibrated, the participants immediately swung their arms forward, synchronizing their arm swing with the rhythmic cues.
+When the device provided feedback, the participants immediately swung their arms forward, synchronizing their arm swing with the rhythmic cues.
 The coordination between participants’ arm and leg movements improved and, as a result, so did their gait speed and symmetry.
 Participants also reported feeling more balanced.

 Researchers reported their findings in a recent paper published in the academic journal Annals of Biomedical Engineering.